ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 description: |
   Just a fun weekend experiment on model-context protocol (MCP): I asked several tool-calling LLMs to draw a 4-frame spritesheet of a swordsman performing a slash attack using an Aseprite MCP I built.
 The results were interesting!
 excerpt: |
+  Just a fun weekend experiment on model-context protocol (MCP): I asked several tool-calling LLMs to draw a 4-frame spritesheet of a swordsman performing a slash attack using an Aseprite MCP I built.
+The results were interesting!
 ---

 <span class="firstcharacter">R</span>ecently, we've witnessed language models become increasingly adept at using real-world tools through their function-calling capabilities.